France rolls out the red carpet for King Charles III's state visit

-PARIS — (AP) — King Charles III of the United Kingdom starts a three-day state visit to France on Wednesday meant to highlight the friendship between the two nations with great pomp, after the trip was postponed in March amid widespread demonstrations against President Emmanuel Macron's pension changes.
+PARIS — (AP) — President Emmanuel Macron and King Charles III held talks in Paris on Wednesday at the start of a long-awaited three-day state visit meant to highlight the friendship between France and the U.K.

+Charles' trip to France was postponed in March amid widespread demonstrations against Macron's pension changes.

-Charles and Queen Camilla were greeted by Prime Minister Elisabeth Borne at Paris-Orly airport.
-They were to attend a ceremony at the Arc de Triomphe in the presence of Macron and his wife, Brigitte.
+For their first stop in the French capital, Charles and Queen Camilla attended a ceremony at the Arc de Triomphe, where they were greeted by Macron and his wife, Brigitte.

+Macron offered a warm welcome to the new king, often putting his hand on his arm and his back.
+Both smiled as they chatted together.

+Paris city center has been placed under high security for the occasion, with thousands of police officers and surveillance drones being deployed.

 The visit shows “the deep historical ties that unite our two countries.
 It is also an opportunity to showcase France’s cultural, artistic and gastronomic excellence,” the French presidency said.

-At the Arc de Triomphe, both national anthems will be played before a review of French troops and a wreath laying at the Tomb of the Unknown Soldier to “mark the shared sacrifices of the past and an enduring legacy of cooperation,” according to Buckingham Palace.
+At the Arc de Triomphe, both national anthems were played before a review of French troops and a wreath laying at the Tomb of the Unknown Soldier to marking "the shared sacrifices of the past and an enduring legacy of cooperation,” according to Buckingham Palace.

-The jet fighters of the Patrouille de France and Britain's Red Arrows, the acrobatic teams of the two air forces, will fly above the monument.
+The jet fighters of the Patrouille de France and Britain's Red Arrows, the acrobatic teams of the two air forces, flew together above the monument, leaving a trail of red, white and blue smoke in the Parisian sky.

-The presidential and royal couples will then head by car to the presidential palace, parading on the Champs-Élysées avenue.
+Both the royal and the presidential couples appeared to struggle with a strong wind, which tousled Macron's hair and forced Camilla to hold on tightly to her pink, beret-style hat.

+Charles and Macron, followed by Brigitte and Camilla in another car, then headed to the presidential palace under escort from the horses of the French National Guard, with both waving at the crowd.

-Macron and Charles will hold a bilateral meeting, because the visit also “symbolizes the relationship of friendship and trust” since they ”have in the past worked closely together to protect biodiversity and combat global warming," the French presidency stressed.
+Macron and Charles held a bilateral meeting at the Elysee Palace, because the visit also “symbolizes the relationship of friendship and trust” since they ”have in the past worked closely together to protect biodiversity and combat global warming," the French presidency said.

-They will also have talks on Russia's war in Ukraine and the migration issue as Italy's southern island of Lampedusa was in recent days overwhelmed by people setting off from Tunisia.
+The agenda was also due to include talks on Russia's war in Ukraine and the migration issue as Italy's southern island of Lampedusa was in recent days overwhelmed by people setting off from Tunisia.

 While the U.K. royal family long ago ceded political power to elected leaders, members of the royal family remain Britain's preeminent ambassadors as presidents and prime ministers jockey to bask in the glamor and pageantry that follows them wherever they go.